HenryPenton/autokoa/README.md

 index.html will be displayed on accessing ```localhost:3000```

+Any subsequent pages such as testpage.html will be available under its name minus its identifier i.e. /testpage.

 ## Using a run file

 Want to use EJS to do some behind the scenes magic?